fussybake/Movie-Description-Plugin-for-Torrent/README.md

 --------------
 - export/import movie list to plain file: watched & blacklisted
 - fix expiring cache
-- fix problems with new adds on TPB
 - URLs on IMDB, need to either remove or remove "TODO"
 - Hide Genre Animations